Loading…

 Qualifications for Degree

-To qualify for the Master of Education degree, a student must successfully complete all 51 credit hours, maintain a GPA of at least 3.0, and submit a passing score on the PRAXIS II: Professional School Counselor #5421 or PRAXIS II: School Counselor #5422.
+To qualify for the Master of Education degree, a candidate must successfully complete all 51 credit hours, maintain a GPA of at least 3.0, and submit a passing score on the PRAXIS II: Professional School Counselor #5421 or PRAXIS II: School Counselor #5422.
 Praxis scores should be submitted to 黑料社 via ETS.
 The program must be completed within five years.

-*Students seeking licensure in New Jersey must complete six additional credits for a total of 57 credits per New Jersey Department of Education regulations.
+*Candidates seeking licensure in New Jersey must complete six additional credits for a total of 57 credits per New Jersey Department of Education regulations.

 This information applies to students who enter this degree program during the 2024-2025 Academic Year.
 If you entered this degree program before the Fall 2023 semester, please refer to the academic catalog for the year you began your degree program.